learn-co-curriculum/react-hooks-practice-animal-shelter/README.md

 On a high level, you will be working on several components that form the UI of the animal shelter adoption application.
 Users can filter for pets by type, and can adopt a pet of their choosing.
 Once a pet is adopted, they cannot un-adopt it.
 No backsies!

 There are several components that need your attention.
 All of these components can be found in the `components/` folder.
-Starting from the top and following the data down:
+Starting from the top and working our way down:

 ### `App`